Introduction to ARM

 This creates a self-balancing mechanism that narrows peg spreads, restores market efficiency, and keeps liquidity productive in all market conditions.
 The ARM effectively transforms volatility into opportunity, capturing price spreads between LSTs and their backing collateral.

-During periods of peg stability, yield converges toward Morpho WETH lending rates, reaching as low as 1.5% APY.
-During periods of market volatility, when stETH trades at meaningful discounts, arbitrage spreads widen significantly and ARM yields have exceeded 50% APY.
 The lending floor and volatility ceiling together define the ARM's yield range: a persistent baseline from Morpho, with upside captured from market dislocations.